Lima is overflowing with establishments of every description, from rowdy beer halls to high-end lounges to atmospheric old bars.

-Old-world cafes where suited waiters serving frothy pisco sours, or raucous watering holes blaring techno and salsa – Miraflores has a little bit of everything.
-The area around the Parque Kennedy is particularly suited for sipping and people-watching.
-Discotecas have been getting a comeuppance recently, with various outlets closing due to discrimination.
+From old-world cafes where suited waiters serve frothy pisco sours to raucous watering holes blaring techno and salsa – Miraflores has a little bit of everything.
+The area around Parque Kennedy is particularly suited for sipping and people-watching.

-Barranco’s bars and clubs are concentrated around the Parque Municipal, which is thronged with revelers on Friday and Saturday nights.
+Barranco’s trendy bars and clubs are concentrated around Parque Municipal, which is thronged with revelers on Friday and Saturday nights.